arpit2212/Blog-Website---Express.js-Node.js/README.md

+made with love by arpit and jayant <33
 # Blog Website - Express.js & Node.js

 This is a simple blog website built using **Express.js**, **Node.js**, **HTML**, **CSS**, and **JavaScript**.
 It provides basic functionalities such as displaying blog posts and serving a simple front-end design.